Story at a glance:

 Carpet waste in a landfill.
 Photo courtesy of Aquafil

 Often textiles aren’t sustainable in part due to a global model of mass production that supports a culture of consumption.
-Conventional textile production is reliant on the unregulated use of pesticides, toxic fertilizers, overuse of water, coal, and petroleum.
+Conventional textile production is reliant on the unregulated use of pesticides, toxic fertilizers, overuse of water, coal, and petroleum.Ā

 For example, cotton, a natural fabric, and polyester, a synthetic one, are not significantly different in their environmental impacts.
 Conventional cotton depletes land biodiversity, uses mind-blowing amounts of water, and is one of the most chemically intensive crops in the world.
-In fact, seven out of the 15 most commonly used pesticides in the production of cotton are listed as “possible,” “likely,” “probable” or “known” human carcinogens by the EPA.
+In fact, seven out of the 15 most commonly used pesticides in the production of cotton are listed as ā€œpossible,ā€ ā€œlikely,ā€ ā€œprobable,ā€ or ā€œknownā€ human carcinogens by the EPA.

-Polyester on the other hand is the most popular synthetic fabric and is derived from a chemical process involving coal, petroleum, air, and water.
-Although polyester does not use as much water as cotton does, the carbon emissions and energy needed to produce it make it a very high-impact textile.
-For instance, in 2015, polyester produced for clothing emitted 620 billion pounds of CO2—nearly three times more than that of cotton.
+Polyester, on the other hand, is the most popular synthetic fabric and is derived from a chemical process involving coal, petroleum, air, and water.
+While polyester does not use as much water as cotton does, the carbon emissions and energy needed to produce it make it a very high-impact textile.
+In 2015 polyester produced for clothing emitted 620 billion pounds of CO2ā€”nearly three times more than that of cotton.

 Illustrative of all conventional textiles, both fabrics are produced in factories on a mass scale, undergoing chemical processes involving detergents, bleaches, and chemical softeners.
 Additionally, if factories producing these textiles do not have wastewater treatment systems, potentially toxic chemicals like antimony, cobalt, manganese salts, sodium bromide, and titanium dioxide go straight into the environment affecting waterways and aquatic life.

-What Makes For Sustainable Fabrics
+What Makes for Sustainable Fabrics

 guide to sustainable fabrics aquafil